pbiecek/xai_resources/README.md

 ### 2018

+* [Interpretable to Whom?
+A Role-based Model for Analyzing Interpretable Machine Learning Systems](https://arxiv.org/abs/1806.07552); Richard Tomsett, Dave Braines, Dan Harborne, Alun Preece, Supriyo Chakraborty; we should not ask if the system is interpretable, but to whom is it interpretable.
+We describe a model intended to help answer this question, by identifying different roles that agents can fulfill in relation to the machine learning system.
+We illustrate the use of our model in a variety of scenarios, exploring how an agent's role influences its goals, and the implications for defining interpretability.
+Finally, we make suggestions for how our model could be useful to interpretability researchers, system developers, and regulatory bodies auditing machine learning systems.

+* [AI in Education needs interpretable machine learning: Lessons from Open Learner Modelling](https://arxiv.org/abs/1807.00154); Cristina Conati, Kaska Porayska-Pomsta, Manolis Mavrikis; Interpretability of the underlying AI representations is a key raison d'être for Open Learner Modelling (OLM) -- a branch of Intelligent Tutoring Systems (ITS) research.
+OLMs provide tools for 'opening' up the AI models of learners' cognition and emotions for the purpose of supporting human learning and teaching. - use case

+* [Instance-Level Explanations for Fraud Detection: A Case Study](https://arxiv.org/abs/1806.07129); Dennis Collaris, Leo M. Vink, Jarke J. van Wijk; Fraud detection is a difficult problem that can benefit from predictive modeling.
+However, the verification of a prediction is challenging; for a single insurance policy, the model only provides a prediction score.
+We present a case study where we reflect on different instance-level model explanation techniques to aid a fraud detection team in their work.
+To this end, we designed two novel dashboards combining various state-of-the-art explanation techniques.

 * [Manifold: A Model-Agnostic Framework for Interpretation and Diagnosis of Machine Learning Models](https://arxiv.org/pdf/1808.00196.pdf); Jiawei Zhang, Yang Wang, Piero Molino, Lezhi Li and David S. Ebert; Intoduces Manifold - tool for visual exploration of a model during  inspection (hypothesis), explanation (reasoning), and refinement (verification).
 Supports comparison of multiple models.
 Visual exploratory approach for machine learning model development.

 * [Interpretable Explanations of Black Boxes by Meaningful Perturbation](https://arxiv.org/pdf/1704.03296.pdf); Ruth C. Fong, Andrea Vedaldi; (from abstract) general framework for learning different kinds of explanations for any black box algorithm. framework to find the part of an image most responsible for a classifier decision... method is model-agnostic and testable because it is grounded in explicit and interpretable image perturbations.